skostenko-ui/gd-internship-ui/README.md

-# gd-internship-ui
+Project made during the internship in Grid Dynamics

-Projects made during the internship in Grid Dynamics
+Single page using scss&smartgrid